To Train Up a Child: Background

 Michael Pearl (born 1945) is an American independent Baptist preacher and author.
 After graduating from Mid-South Bible College, he worked with Union Mission in Memphis for 25 years.
 His 2006 graphic novel Good and Evil won the Independent Publishers' IPPY Award Bronze Medal in the Graphic Novel/Drama category in 2009 and was a 2009 ForeWord Book Award finalist.
 His other publications include No Greater Joy Magazine, Training Children to be Strong in Spirit, and Created to Be His Help Meet.

 Michael married Debi Pearl (née unknown) in 1971.
 Together they wrote To Train Up a Child, which they self-published in 1994.
 The Pearls have five children.
 Their daughter Shoshanna Pearl Easling has said she had a wonderful childhood and that her parents never spoke to her in anger.
 Another daughter, Rebekah Pearl Anast, has said, "I think that the fact that all five of us are very happy, balanced people with great marriages and happy kids is evidence that my parents did the right thing."

-The Pearls' teachings on physical discipline were endorsed by the Institute in Basic Life Principles.
+The Pearls' teachings on physical discipline were endorsed by the Institute in Basic Life Principles (IBLP).
 The Pearls and To Train Up a Child were briefly covered in the documentary series Shiny Happy People: Duggar Family Secrets, which details the Duggar family and their upbringing under and connections to the IBLP.

 No Greater Joy Ministries is the Pearls' 501(c)(3) nonprofit organization.
 The organization brings in between $1.5 and $1.7 million a year through product sales and donations and has sold or donated over 1.5 million copies of Pearl's books, CDs, DVDs, and other materials.
 The Pearls say they receive no royalties from the sales and that the profits are used for ministry purposes.